pcgrub/LArNeuralNetworkFiltering/README.md

 # NN_models

 Different models of neural networks to be tested for energy reconstruction in the LAr-calorimeter.
+Code has been upgraded to be used with Tensorflow 2.0.

 ## Dependencies

-keras, tensorflow, nomkl, numpy, h5py
+tensorflow, numpy, h5py, pandas

 ## Usage
+`cp examples/Run_NN.py .`
 `python3 Run_NN.py`